itskipronoh/DeepSME-Copilot-AI/README.md

   <img src="./docs/images/azd-up.png" alt="Screenshot of the azd up command result" width="600px" />
 </div>

-You can now open the web app in your browser and start chatting with the bot.
+You can now open the web app in your browser and start asking SME-related questions.

-##### Enhance security
+##### Enhance Security

-When deploying the sample in an enterprise context, you may want to enforce tighter security restrictions to protect your data and resources.
+When deploying in an enterprise context, you may want to enforce tighter security restrictions to protect your data and resources.
 See the [enhance security](./docs/enhance-security.md) guide for more information.

-#### Enable CI/CD

-If you want to enable Continuous Deployment for your forked repository, you need to configure the Azure pipeline first:

-1. Open a terminal at the root of your forked project.
-2. Authenticate with Azure by running `azd auth login`.
-3. Run `azd pipeline config` to configure the required secrets and variables for connecting to Azure from GitHub Actions.
-   - This command will set up the necessary Azure service principal and configure GitHub repository secrets.
-   - Follow the prompts to complete the configuration.

-Once configured, the GitHub Actions workflow will automatically deploy your application to Azure whenever you push changes to the main branch.

-#### Clean up
+#### Clean Up

-To clean up all the Azure resources created by this sample:
+To clean up all the Azure resources created by this application:

 1. Run `azd down --purge`
 2. When asked if you are sure you want to continue, enter `y`

 The resource group and all the resources will be deleted.

-### Run the sample locally with Ollama
+### Local Development with Ollama

-If you have a machine with enough resources, you can run this sample entirely locally without using any cloud resources.
+If you have a machine with enough resources, you can run this application entirely locally without using any cloud resources.
 To do that, you first have to install [Ollama](https://ollama.com) and then run the following commands to download the models on your machine:

 ```bash
 ollama pull llama3.1:latest